risingwavelabs/risingwave-docs/docs/ingest/ingest-from-pulsar.md

 You can ingest data from Pulsar into RisingWave by using the Pulsar source connector in RisingWave.

-:::caution Beta feature
+:::note Beta feature
 The Pulsar source connector in RisingWave is currently in Beta.
-Please use with caution as stability issues may still occur.
-Its functionality may evolve based on feedback.
-Please report any issues encountered to our team.
+Please contact us if you encounter any issues or have feedback.
 :::

 When creating a source, you can choose to persist the data from the source in RisingWave by using `CREATE TABLE` instead of `CREATE SOURCE` and specifying the connection settings and data format.